chevereto/v4-docs/introduction/editions/chevereto-lite.md

 Chevereto Lite Edition is a lightweight, affordable media-sharing solution designed for communities of all types.
 It provides a simple and secure way to share and organize media within trusted groups.

 ::: tip Get Chevereto Lite
-This Chevereto edition will be available for purchase at [chevereto.com/pricing](https://chevereto.com/pricing).
+This Chevereto edition is available for purchase at [chevereto.com/pricing](https://chevereto.com/pricing).
 :::

 ## Key features